2017 National Pro Fastpitch season: Milestones and events

 The Dallas Charge announced that they would be relocating to San Marcos, Texas and changing their name to the Texas Charge.

 On January 16, 2017, the NPF announced that the ownership of the Pennsylvania Rebellion would be dissolving the team, effective immediately.
 All Rebellion players under contract were granted free agency.

 On February 1, the Village of Rosemont announced it would be assuming ownership of the Bandits from previous owner Bill Sokolis.
 The transaction included a $50,000 licensing fee paid to the NPF.
 Rosemont employee Toni Calmeyn will take over as general manager and will hire a new head coach.

 Later in February Softball Australia and NPF announced an agreement that will allow at least eight players from the Australia women's national softball team to play for the Bandits.
 This will increase the NPF's international profile, and allow the Australian players to compete against top-level talent.

 On May 2, 2017, NPF announced the addition of an expansion team, Beijing Shougang Eagles.
 Its roster is to be populated with members of China women's national softball team and selected American players.
 For 2017, the home half Beijing's schedule will be played in the home venues of the other NPF teams.
-Beijing is expected to announce an permanent US home location in the future.
+Beijing is expected to announce a permanent US home location in the future.

 At the Pride's first home game at Space Coast Stadium, they announced that legendary pitcher Cat Osterman's jersey number 8 had been retired, commemorating it with a banner on the outfield fence.

 On July 26, Brittany Mack-Oakes threw a no-hitter, beating the Eagles 6-1.

 Monica Abbott threw the first no-hitter in Scrap Yard Dawgs' history on August 2, striking out 18.
 It was her fourth professional no-hitter.